welshstew/openshift-amq-perftest/ReadMe.md

 Please see the DockerFile and the defaults.properties for the environment variables.

+### Testing locally (without having a pod in openshift - and without groovy..!)

+See the "defaults.properties" or [http://activemq.apache.org/activemq-performance-module-users-manual.html](http://activemq.apache.org/activemq-performance-module-users-manual.html) to look for command line parameters to run

+	export MAVEN_OPTS="-Xmx2g -Xms1g"
+	cd configuration
+	mvn activemq-perf:producer --settings settings.xml
+	mvn activemq-perf:consumer --settings settings.xml

+After completion an xml report will be generated in the directory.

 ## TODO:

+- note - jobs are not available in OSE3 - so we can't make a container just spin up, do a job, and die... :(

 - Create a template with 2 replication controllers.
 Ensure the replication controller allows the pod to die cleanly (and not recreate it on death)
 - 1 replication controller for the activemq producer